gainwell-ohio/spbm/docs/UPDL_Criteria/CNS/anti-migraine_prophylaxis.md

 **ADDITIONAL CRITERIA FOR MIGRAINE PROPHYLAXIS:**

 1. Patient must have one of the following diagnoses:

-   1. **Episodic** migraine with the following frequencies of migraine:
+   a. **Episodic** migraine with the following frequencies of migraine:
         - 4-15 headaches per 30 days measured over 90 consecutive days and headache duration of longer than 4 hours per day or longer during an attack on average.

-   2. **Chronic** migraine with the following frequencies of migraine:
+   b. **Chronic** migraine with the following frequencies of migraine:
         - 15 or more headaches per 30 days measured over 90 consecutive days and headache duration of longer than 4 hours per day or longer during an attack on average

 2. Prior Authorization may be approved if the patient has failed a trial of at least 30 days each to at least 3 controller migraine medications or has experienced contraindications or intolerance to them (i.e., beta-blockers, anticonvulsants, tricyclic antidepressants, and/or serotonin-norepinephrine reuptake inhibitors).
 3. Initial authorization will be limited to 180 days.
 Re-authorization for 365 days will be allowed based upon evidence of improved headache control (such as headache diary or attestation of ongoing efficacy from provider).